coderefinery/2025-03-25-workshop/content/_index.md

 then you have all it takes to lead a team to success, or lead even more people and join with your own classroom (see below).

+If this sounds interesting to you, please register asap and choose team leader, so that we can set up an onboarding call.

 ## Be a Q&A helper

 Help us answer questions from the participants in the online Q&A document (collaborative notes).

+If this sounds interesting to you, please register asap, so that we can invite you to an onboarding session.

 ## Local exercise groups

 Some organizations offer local support (in-person or online).
-If you want to "bring your own classroom", get in contact and we can onboard and support you.
+If you want to "bring your own classroom", get in contact (support(at)coderefinery.org) and we can onboard and support you.

 We collect here the exercise groups that we know:
 - [**CSC - IT Center for Science**](https://csc.fi/):